Donations / Membership

-We encourage you to donate and/or join our membership online using the button above, or you can print out a paper membership form and mail us a check.
+We encourage you to donate and/or join our membership online using the link above, or you can print out a paper membership form and mail us a check.
 If so, a paper copy can be printed by clicking here.

 We are a non-profit 501(C)(3) organization and will gratefully acknowledge your donation to help us preserve the past for current and future generations.
 Our federal tax id is #77-0174405.

 30 minutes.
 Jeff Ohlson of the Carmel Valley Historical Society gives an overview of the history of Carmel Valley’s Cachagua Fire Department.
 This presentation takes you from its formative days of the mid-1970s to present.
 The presentation includes the history of the department’s founders and directors, its volunteer firefighters and their rigorous training, their fire vehicles, its legendary fundraising and community support, and major fire incidents.

 We are happy to share with you the results of our latest endeavor – a Virtual Tour of the History Center!